eric-asare/goStudy/README.md

 ## goStudy ##

-A chrome extension that blocks all social media websites built with JavaScript and published to Chrome Web Store
+A chrome extension that blocks all social media websites built with JavaScript

-> Love Social Media as I do and cannot get work/studies done?
-Get goStudy [here!](https://www.github.com)
+> Love Social Media as I do and cannot get work / studies done?
+> Use goStudy by loading a zip file(unpacked) of this repository in your Chrome Extension Manager

+## HOW IT WORKS ##
+>> insert git here